 Here are the top reasons to stop manually keeping your books.

 When you have so much on your plate as all small business owners do, mistakes happen, often.
 Sending out a check late or for the incorrect amount not only leads to disgruntled employees, but it means you’ll need to go back and fix the error, wasting even more time and money than if it had been done correctly the first time.
 Consistency in Payroll also leads to a clean and tightly papertrail that will make tax season a breeze.
 Hiring a professional or using software like Gusto can give you peace of mind while you focus on other aspects of your business.

 2. Increased Productivity

 Leading in from our last point, regardless of how many employees you have, doing payroll yourself takes up a ton of time, especially to do so accurately and without error.
 Think about how much time it takes you to do payroll each month.
 No double it, because that’s what it actually takes you.
 Now think about what you could be spending that time doing and how much extra money that could bring to your business.
-Outsourcing Payroll can be cheaper than you might think, and the money you could be making with that time more than makes up for the cost.
+Outsourcing Payroll or using small business payroll software can be cheaper than you might think, and the money you could be making with that time more than makes up for the cost.

 3. Reduced Costs

 Once again we’ll continue with our last point.
 Hiring new staff to carry out in-house payroll or spending money on training existing staff can be very costly.
 Additionaly, If they aren’t up to speed on all the ins and outs of government legislation and laws, mistakes can lead to expensive audits, fines and legal fees.

 Putting your payroll in the hands of a professional or professional software can ensure that you are following the rules and playing by the books.